Private Members' Motions explained

 Below are the current Private Members' Motions.
 They can be signed electronically by emailing to [email protected].

-The deadline for signatures is 7th September 2020.
+PMMs are now open for signature.
+The deadline for signatures is Monday, 22nd February 2021.
 Signatures will not be counted after this date.

 Current Private Members' Motions